-All parents love their kids and pretty much all of us I’m sure, have wonderful dreams of doing things together and spending time really getting on as adults.
+Do you want to be your child’s friend?
+All parents love their kids, and pretty much all of us, I’m sure, have wonderful dreams of doing things together and getting along well as adults.
 But just as we recognize that it may be great to be your child’s friend when they’re an adult, is it a good idea to want to be your child’s friend when they’re a child?
-It’s easy to cloak the question in rose coloured glasses as a reflection of the relationship you hope to end up with, something that was very cutely portrayed in that lovely Randy Newman tune in ‘Toy Story.’
+It’s easy to cloak the question in rose-coloured glasses as a reflection of the relationship you hope to end up with, something that was very cutely portrayed in that lovely Randy Newman tune in “Toy Story.”

 When the road looks rough ahead